 Let us take each case one by one.

 No ITC is available for personal purchases or for capital goods used in exempted sales.
-This will be indicated in FORM GSTR-2 and shall not be credited to the electronic credit ledger.
+This will be indicated in GSTR-3B and shall not be credited to the electronic credit ledger.

 Example 1: Personal Purchases

 Ms. Anita has purchased a fridge.
 Since this is not required for her business, i.e., a purely personal purchase, she will not be able to claim any ITC on the GST paid for the fridge.

 Example 2: Capital Goods used for exempted sales

 Mr. Avinash has purchased a small flour mill in his grocery shop to grind wheat grains to flour.
 Since he is producing unbranded flour it is exempted from GST.
 As it is an exempted sales, he cannot claim any ITC on the GST paid for the mill.